nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ____________________________________________________
 ```

 ### 2.5.
+Subtract Ingredient Stock [to be added]

+**TO BE ADDED**

+Command:

+Output:

+### 2.6.
 Delete Ingredients

-Delete an ingredient from the ingredient list based on its name and expiry date in the list.
+You can delete an ingredient from the ingredient list based on its name and expiry date in the list if you wish to stop
+tracking it.

-> Note: Users are recommended to use the `list` command *prior* to deleting to confirm the ingredient number of the ingredient  they intend to remove.
+> Note: You are recommended to use the `list` command *prior* to deleting to confirm the ingredient number of the
+> ingredient you intend to remove.

-Command: `delete n/[INGREDIENT_NUMBER] e/[EXPIRY_DATE]`
+Command: `delete n/[INGREDIENT_NAME] e/[EXPIRY_DATE]`

 The parameter used in the command are:
 * `INGREDIENT_NAME`: the ingredient name to remove
 * `EXPIRY_DATE`: the expiry date of the ingredient to remove, in format of `dd/mm/yyyy`

 Example: `delete n/ carrot e/ 01/03/2022`

+Output:
 ```
 delete n/ carrot e/ 01/03/2022
 ____________________________________________________